 Scholarly Commons Citation

 Cole, David, "Terror Financing, Guilt by Association and the Paradigm of Prevention in the ‘War on Terror’" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 442.
+442.